-Saving for college: What to know about your options
+Saving for college options: What to know about your choices

-Estimating how much to save gives you a target to strive for and helps you determine which saving vehicle best fits your goals.
-It doesn’t have to be exact.
-You can always change the goal as your child’s interests and aspirations change.
+Understanding the overall cost of your student’s education experience, including their lifestyle expenses, may give you a target to strive for, and help you determine which saving vehicle fits your goals.
+The number doesn’t have to be exact.
+You can always change the goal as your child’s interests and aspirations evolve.
 Consider using our college savings calculator to determine how much you may need to start saving.

 529 plan